NVIDIA/earth2studio/docs/modules/utils.rst

 :mod:`earth2studio.utils`: Time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A collection of utilities to help interact with time coordinate arrays.
-Earth-2 Studio
+Earth2Studio
 uses `np.datetime64[ns]` to represent time.
 The following functions can be used to convert to and from these numpy arrays.